Zoeterwoude-Dorp: History

 Although signs of human settlement in the Zoeterwoude region were dated to as early as the 8th century in the vicinity of present-day Weipoort, a village on the current location of Zoeterwoude-Dorp was not constructed until about 1276 when the mire in the area was cultivated.
 A Catholic church from the earlier village dedicated to the English missionary Saint Lebuinus was rebuilt in what was then called "Zwieterwoude".

 Over the course of the centuries, the village was constructed with this Lebuinus church as its center.
 In the 15th century, the northern part of town became known as "Noordbuurt" (Northern Neighbourhood).

 In 1574, Zoeterwoude-Dorp was burnt down by the neighbouring town of Leiden.
-Leiden did this in order to protect itself against the Spanish in the Eighty Years' War, which had come to envelope the entire country.
+Leiden did this in order to protect itself against the Spanish in the Eighty Years' War, which had come to envelop the entire country.
 The town was rebuilt by 1650.

 During the 19th century, the town saw some changes.
 The Dorpsstraat (Town Street) was outfitted with nine new houses in 1828, while in 1866 a cow bush (a burial place for cows that died of anthrax – a disease to which the town was no stranger) was removed.
 In 1870 the town hall was moved from a rental building at the Hoge Rijndijk (High Rijn Causeway) to a new building at its present location at the Noordbuurtseweg.

 In the 20th century, the town was expanded significantly.
 After World War II, three new neighbourhoods named Westwout, Vogelweide and Bloemenweide were built on the west side of the town, giving the town its current function as the heart of the Zoeterwoude municipality, and a residential center.

 Attempts to discover more information about the origins of the town were thwarted in October 1981, when an archaeological survey in the centre of the town failed to unveil anything of note.